 While the focus of education is on the teaching/learning relationships cultivated in the classroom and the school, we also think of education as a family affair.
 We therefore prize parental awareness and engagement with the life and culture of the school.
 We will listen to the experiences of other schools and look for innovative ways to heighten parental engagement.
-Because we intend to reach out to the whole community we know we will have to offer communications that are bi-lingual in order to engage our parents and continue to promote the school.
+Because we intend to reach out to the whole community we know we will have because we intend to reach out to the whole community we know we will have to offer communications that are bi-lingual in order to engage our parents and continue to promote the school.